yeg003/yeg003/README.md

 # <a href="https://www.linkedin.com/in/yancarlos-espinosa//">Yancarlos Espinosa</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m deeply passionate about cybersecurity and thrive on solving complex challenges through hands-on, real-world projects.
+From vulnerability management to threat detection, these experiences have allowed me to explore the dynamic landscape of cybersecurity in depth.
+Feel free to browse through my work—each project reflects my commitment to strengthening security operations and continuously improving processes.

 ## ⚠️ Vulnerability Management Projects